fido-device-onboard/epid-verification-service/README.md

 ***NOTE***: Use the following commands to enable EPID Verification Service support on RHEL.
 ```
-bash enable_rhel_support.sh
+bash ./enable_rhel_support.sh
 echo $'\nexport PODMAN_USERNS=keep-id' >> ~/.bashrc
 source ~/.bashrc
 ```

 ### Source Layout

-For the instructions in this document, <epid-verification-service> refers to the path of the EPID Verification service source folder `epid-verification-service`.
+For the instructions in this document, <epid-verification-service> refers to the path of the EPID Verification Service source folder `epid-verification-service`.

-EPID Verification service source code is organized into the following sub-folders.
+EPID Verification Service source code is organized into the following sub-folders.

 * `Jenkins` : It contains files for building service and running smoke test on the repo.